 Len Malaghan was born in 1906 and had a keen eye for business.
 As a young man, he was a cheese and butter maker at the Tapanui Co-Operative Dairy Factory and qualified to be a manager at age 20.
 Considered too young at the time, he was given the opportunity to train under a visiting ice cream manufacturer from the United States.

 This opportunity led to a passion for ice cream and in 1936 Len and Ann opened a milk bar in Wellington specialising in ice cream and milkshakes.
 That humble enterprise took Wellington by storm and expanded to what we know today as Tip Top Ice-Cream Ltd.

 Len was joint managing director when the Auckland and Wellington branches of the company merged to become General Foods Corporation and was listed on the New Zealand Stock exchange.
 He was also on the board of J Watties Canneries.

-Their children and grandchildren continue their legacy with their son Graham serving as the Chairman and grandson Matthew served as a member of the Board of Trustees for more than a decade.
-Other family members play an important role in various fundraising initiatives for the Institute.
+Their children and grandchildren continue their legacy with both their son Graham, who served as Chairman for thirty years, and grandson Matthew, who served as a member of the Board of Trustees for more than a decade.
+Other family members have played an important role in various fundraising initiatives for the institute.